List of Empowered characters: Thugboy

-Thugboy (first name: Noah) is a male former-career criminal, boyfriend of Emp, and the remaining member of the former Witless Minions.
-So far, Thugboy's full name has not been revealed, and no other characters have been shown to ask him about this.
+Thugboy, real name Noah, is a former-career criminal and boyfriend of Emp.
 Although Thugboy had previously been a career criminal, he quickly gave up his life of crime to become somewhat of a protector and primary supporter of Emp in her efforts to become a worthwhile superhero.
 Before meeting Emp, Thugboy was the nominal leader of the Witless Minions, a gang of comrades that made a living through being hired by aspiring supervillains for the eventual purpose of bankrupting them by stealing their equipment and selling it for personal profit.
 He also briefly worked for a white supremacist supervillain named "Super Caucasian", but was swiftly fired for being half-Japanese.
 Eventually, this scheme went awry when they became employed by Willy Pete.
 Rather than driving Willy Pete into bankruptcy and forcing him to give up his schemes due to a lack of funding and support, it incensed Willy Pete so much that he decided to track down and kill every last member of the Witless Minions.
 In this, Willy Pete was nearly successful; after having sodomized every other Witless Minion, Willy Pete was temporarily incapacitated by being frozen.
 This afforded Thugboy the necessary time to escape.
+Since the demise of the Witless Minions, and until he first met Emp, Thugboy lived his life with no regard for his own well being, often showing no fear in the face of imminent danger or death.